Takeaway

 Period.

-Find below an example of a cover letter I wrote to apply to a content guardian job (whatever that means).
+Find below an example of a cover letter I wrote to apply for a content guardian job (whatever that means).

 All of my cover letters follow the same structure, but I always tweak them to adapt them to the job.